Digital - Studying Online - FAQs

 Minimum specifications for your computer are:

-- Microsoft Windows XP, or later, or Mac OS X or above
+- Microsoft Windows10, or later, or Mac OS 11 or above

 Minimum software specifications for your course are: